Cleveland Clinic logo

 Nephrologist

 A nephrologist is a medical doctor who specializes in diagnosing and treating kidney conditions.
-You should see a nephrologist if you have any signs of kidney disease or other conditions that may damage your kidneys.
-During your appointments, your nephrologist will examine your medical history, order tests and treat your condition.
+You should see a nephrologist if you have signs of kidney disease or other conditions that may damage your kidneys.
+During your appointment, you may need blood and pee tests.

 A nephrologist specializes in treating advanced diseases or conditions that affect your kidneys.